nklingen/TheOfficeWebsite/content/docs/Communities.md

 # Communities

-We will use the [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) to divide the network into communities of characters in order to see if we can find some intresting groupings from the network alone.

 ## Methodology

+We will use the [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) to detect communities within the larger network.
+This algorithm is a [hierarchical clustering algorithm](https://neo4j.com/docs/graph-data-science/current/algorithms/louvain/), that recursively merges smaller communities in order to maximize the modularity score, which measures how densely connected the nodes are within the same community.

 ## Results

-This yields 11 communities, which are illustrated in the image below.
-Each community has a diferent color and labels correspond to the characters that are at the center of each community.
+The Louvain method yielded the following 11 communities, illustrated in the table below.
+In addition, the communities are plotted using Force Atlas, with nodes colored by community and labeled with the largest character in each community.

 ![communities_network]({{<baseurl>}}/images/communities_network.png)